 Starting with transplants

 - Each square is meant to hold a certain number of one type of plant.
 Now this is the most amazing part – 16 radishes in a square foot?
 Same with scallions, and carrots?
 You can easily find this information online, charts have been posted as to how many of each type of plant should be put in a square foot.
 It will amaze you – because most people are “row planters” – we’re used to the practice of spacing plants in long rows a uniform distance from each other according to seed packet directions or conventional wisdom.
 You will grow a lot more food in the space you have!
 There is a good chart example on this site: gardeninminutes.com.
-And here is a downloadable/printable version of their chart (same one) in a Word file.
-I keep this is a plastic sleeve in the garden with me for reference when I am planting; it’s very useful!
-Sq ft Gdn’g – Plant Spacing Chart
+And here is an adapted version based on our experiences with the square foot method and what we typically grow here in South Florida (downloadable/printable in a Word file).
+We keep this is a plastic sleeve in the garden for reference when planting; it’s very useful!
+Sq ft Gdn’g – Plant Spacing Chart So Fla 10-21

 - It was a learning curve to figure out that the taller plants need to go in the north end, so they don’t overshadow the smaller plants.
 I had seen this information in print, but didn’t really understand its importance until I didn’t follow the advice!

 - We have this handy tool to help us with the spacing of the seeds and transplants.
 Now you don’t have to buy this – you can just visualize where the holes go (based on how many plants are recommended per square) and poke your finger in the soil – but it is a great invention!
 We use it to determine our spacing for both transplanting seedlings and starting plants from seeds.
 Made of very hard plastic, it easily washes off and stores away between garden sessions.
 We had one donated to us in our community garden, and since then have purchased another one so we have two on heavy planting days.
 Everyone loves it!
 Square foot gardening template.